1975 Major League Baseball postseason: Boston Red Sox (AL) vs. Cincinnati Reds (NL)

-In Game 7, the Red Sox again took an early 3-0 lead, however it would not hold, as the Reds rallied late in the sixth and seventh innings to tie the game, and then they took the lead for good in the top of the ninth thanks to a single by Joe Morgan which scored Ken Griffey.
+In Game 7, the Red Sox again took an early 3–0 lead, however it would not hold, as the Reds rallied late in the sixth and seventh innings to tie the game, and then they took the lead for good in the top of the ninth thanks to a single by Morgan which scored Ken Griffey.
 The Reds closed out the series in the bottom of the ninth to capture their first championship in 35 years.
-The Red Sox's collapse in Game 7 contributed to the popular mythology of the Curse of the Bambino, which had now been extended to 57 years by the Reds.
+This was Pete Rose’s first World Series championship, and he was named World Series MVP.

 The Reds would go on to repeat as World Series champions the next year, sweeping the New York Yankees.
-The Red Sox would not return to the World Series again until 1986, where they fell to the New York Mets, also in seven games.
+They would also add another championship in 1990 in a sweep over the Oakland Athletics.

+The Red Sox's collapse in Game 7 contributed to the popular mythology of the Curse of the Bambino, which had been extended to 57 years.
+The Red Sox returned to the World Series in 1986, but they lost the New York Mets in seven games after being a strike away from the championship twice in Game 6.
+They would eventually end the curse in 2004, where they swept the St. Louis Cardinals to end their 86-year championship drought.

+Broadcasting

+This was the last year that NBC televised all postseason games nationally in the United States.
+Beginning in 1976, the postseason coverage would be split between NBC and ABC.

+Each team's local broadcaster also televised coverage of LCS games.